Psychology Field Placement Opportunities

-Practicum students can participate as an observer or co-facilitator for group counseling.
+Trainees can participate as an observer or co-facilitator for group counseling.
 An observer serves as the objective observer of group therapy content and process, as the record keeper of group events, and participates in group process with the co-facilitators after a group session.
 A co-facilitator shares the role of group counselor with a staff counselor at the center.
 The co-facilitator utilizes the counseling skills unique to group therapy and typically shares the responsibility of planning, forming, and conducting group counseling with the staff counselor.

 How To Apply

 No longer accepting applications for the 23-24 academic school year.

 Please send a cover letter and current curriculum vitae to: